 And Norse field engineer Joseph Pizzo noted by email that leaks and breaches like the SanrioTown leak and the recent VTech breach are unfortunately becoming increasingly common.
 "They are a product of poor storage of credentials, a poor security infrastructure, advanced attack methods, or any combination of the three," he said.
 "This may continually happen to several organizations until they realize that the threat is imminent."

 "There needs to be a combination of people, products and training to address this problem," Pizzo added.
 "Companies can't just get away with using only one; a solution utilizing all of these is necessary to defend themselves against the bad guys knocking on their doors."

-Recent eSecurity Planet articles have looked at the top 10 encryption tools you should know, and how to secure corporate data in a post-perimeter world.
+Recent eSecurity Planet articles have looked at the top enterprise encryption products and how to secure corporate data in a post-perimeter world.